Lester Ricard

-Lester Ray Ricard, Jr. (born December 11, 1983) is a former college and professional American and Canadian football quarterback.
-He was signed by the Jacksonville Jaguars as an undrafted free agent in 2007.
-Ricard was also a member of the Carolina Panthers and Edmonton Eskimos.
-He played college football at LSU and Tulane.
+Lester Ray Ricard Jr. (born December 11, 1983) is an American former football player.
+He played college football for the Tulane Green Wave.
+Ricard was signed by the Jacksonville Jaguars of the National Football League (NFL) as an undrafted free agent in 2007.
+He was also a member of the Carolina Panthers and Edmonton Eskimos.

-Early years
+Early life

-Lester Ricard attended Amite High School in Amite, Louisiana and was a letterman in football, basketball, and track.
+Lester Ricard attended Amite High School in Amite, Louisiana, and was a letterman in football, basketball, and track.
 In football, as a senior, he passed for 2,421 yards and 23 touchdowns, led his team to the semi-finals of the Class 3A playoffs, was named the District's Most Valuable Player, earned All-America honors from Parade Magazine, was a SuperPrep All-American, and named as a third-team All-South selection by BorderWars.

 After his senior season, he was rated as the nation's No. 5 quarterback by Rivals.com, selected as a member of the Baton Rouge Advocate Super Dozen as well as the Dallas Morning News Super Southern 100.
 In basketball, he was a four-year varsity letterman.
 Ricard graduated from Amite High School in 2002 with a 3.0 GPA.